A warm welcome awaits you in the shadow of Hadrian’s Wall

 • A place for your muddy boots

-• An indoor campers kitchen with details of local walks and information on public transport to and from start/finish points along your chosen routes
+• A heated indoor campers kitchen with details of local walks and information on public transport to and from start/finish points along your chosen Northumberland walks, including a large OS map

 • Bath tubs in our ladies’ facilities and family bathroom

 No need to cook - our homemade pizzas are available most Friday evenings from 6pm to 7.30pm (between Good Friday and late October) subject to staff availability.
-During busy periods they may also be available on Wednesday and Saturday evenings.
-There are also lots of takeaways in Haltwhistle, many of which offer delivery to the site for a nominal charge.
+There are also lots of takeaways in Haltwhistle, many offer delivery to the site for a nominal charge.

-For a selection of printable local walk ideas please see www.walkinginengland.co.uk/northumberland
+For a selection of printable local walk ideas for walking in Northumberland.

 The AD122 Hadrian's Wall bus stops at the campsite entrance to Herding Hill Farm and is a useful resource for those wanting to explore sections of the Wall.
-The AD122 stops at all the attractions along the wall between Haltwhistle and Hexham, allowing walkers to walk from East to West or vice versa and then use the bus to return without retracing your steps.
-The AD122 runs seasonally between April and October.
+The AD122 bus stops at all the attractions along the wall between Haltwhistle and Hexham, allowing walkers to walk from East to West or vice versa and then use the AD122 bus to return without retracing your steps.

 Walking along Hadrian's Wall